Diego Tryno: 2018

 In October 2018, Tryno released his debut album Lazarus (Age Volume 1) which was the first contribution of his All Generations Entwined project.
 The album was released in collaboration with Zimbabwean Hip-hop artist Ti Gonzi's album "Best Mero" on the same day and venue and the debut was mistakenly believed to be a Gospel Album.
 Tryno's debut album was considerably circulated on radio stations including Star Fm, ZiFm, Hevoi Fm in Masvingo and SA's Metro Fm.
 After his first album, Tryno attempted to mix urban contemporary, sungura, gospel, and Zimbabwean traditional music.
 October 30, 2018, Diego released his debut video "Mabvuta" live on ZiFm Stereo and Zimbabwe's ZBC TV.

 2019

 In 2019 Tryno released his single Cooler Box which made its way to Zimbabwean radio charts and he promised to release his sophomore album Stories (Age Vol 2) which he failed to release on the promised date and it attracted negative feedback from his fans.
 Zim hip-hop artist Diego Tryno delays album release.... manager blames power cuts 2019 he dismissed rumors about a tour in Kenya and cancelled any other rumored tours.

 Nationality and identity

-Tryno was forbade to do music by his family and because of the ban he did music privately and he did not identify as Zimbabwean.
+Tryno was forbidden to do music by his family and because of the ban he did music privately and he did not identify as Zimbabwean.
 He engaged with radio station managers in other countries for airplay and marketing.
 In South Africa they marketed him as South African on radios and online mediums and in Zambia they marketed him as Zambian.
 He came out publicly as Zimbabwean in 2018.